 - Prejudice and cultural divides in society which prevent groups and individuals from working together for the common good.

 - Discriminatory rules, policies, and practices which perpetuate the disadvantageous treatment of individuals in some communities and disproportionally advantage individuals in other communities.

-- Structural inequities that detrimentally impacts people of color, women, immigrants, lesbian/gay/bisexual/transgendered people, and the economically disadvantaged.
+- Structural inequities that detrimentally impacts people of color, women, immigrants, lesbian/gay/bisexual/trans, and the economically disadvantaged.